 Alpine Adventures ziplines and treetop canopy tours give visitors a unique look at northern New Hampshire from above.
-Thrill-seekers have their choice of either racing alongside one another down two fast and steep parallel lines or taking part in the Tree Top Canopy Tour, which offers six different ziplines to ride through the trees.
-The truly brave can even sign up for the Super Skyrider Tour, which offers nine lines and six suspension bridges to cross throughout the tour.
+Thrill-seekers have their choice of either racing alongside one another down two very fast and very steep parallel lines or taking part in the Tree Top Canopy Tour, which offers six different ziplines to ride through the trees.
+The truly brave can even sign up for the Super Skyrider Tour, which offers nine lines and six suspension bridges to cross throughout the adventure.

 Flying along the seven ziplines that this tour has to offer takes travelers over lush mountainsides and streams.
 It is a novel way to explore Kauai – Hawaii's Garden Isle – in all of the natural splendor.
 But, perhaps most intriguing, is the option to zip past a hidden backcountry waterfall that few outsiders ever get a chance to see.
-That tour takes travelers into the heart of the island for a one of a kind experience.
-And when you've wrapped up your adrenaline-inducing fun, why not take a leisurely float along a beautiful river passed a historic plantation and through an enchanting cave system.
+This tour takes travelers into the heart of the island for a one of a kind experience.
+And when you've wrapped up your adrenaline-inducing fun, why not take a leisurely float along a beautiful river that wanders passed a historic plantation and through an enchanting cave system.

 With ten ziplines to ride and five sky bridges to walk, the Hocking Hills Original Canopy Tour is one of the largest options for adrenaline junkies in the Midwest.
-But, those looking for even more excitement should step up to the "X" Tour, which boasts 11 unique lines that are faster and more wild the standard route.
+But, those looking for even more excitement should step up to the "X" Tour, which boasts 11 individual lines that are faster and more wild than the standard route.
 But it is the SuperZip that is the company's signature experience, sending riders face-first down a long and fast line while achieving speeds in excess of 50 mph.
-It is not for the faint of heart!
+It is definitely not for the faint of heart!